-- 1. Minimum of 60 CSU-transferable semester units - 2.
-Minimum grade point average (GPA) of at least 2.0 in all CSU-transferable coursework.
+- 1. Minimum of 60 CSU-transferable semester units - Minimum grade point average (GPA) of at least 2.0 in all CSU-transferable coursework.
 While a minimum of 2.0 is required for admission, some majors may require a higher GPA.
-Please consult with a counselor for more information - 3.
-Completion of minimum of 18 semester units in the major as detailed in the program section of the catalog Psychology.
+Please consult with a counselor for more information. - Completion of minimum of 18 semester units in the major as detailed in the program section of the catalog Psychology.
 All courses in the major must be completed with a grade of C or better. - 4.
 Certified completion of the California State University General Education-Breadth pattern (CSU GE Breadth); or the Intersegmental General Education Transfer Curriculum (IGETC) pattern.

-- Demonstrate respect for the psychological differences in opinions, feelings and values of others in one's interactions. - Analyze psychological data/information/theories, draw reasonable conclusions in relation to human behavior from the data/information/theories, recognize the implications when addressing and evaluating human related problems and issues in making decisions. - Articulate similarities and differences in human behavior among cultures, times, and environments, demonstrating an understanding of cultural pluralism and knowledge of global issues as they relate to human behavior.
+- Demonstrate respect for the psychological differences in opinions, feelings and values of others in one's interactions. - Analyze psychological data/information/theories, draw reasonable conclusions in relation to human behavior from the data/information/theories, recognize the implications when addressing and evaluating human related problems and issues in making decisions.

+Articulate similarities and differences in human behavior among cultures, times, and environments, demonstrating an understanding of cultural pluralism and knowledge of global issues as they relate to human

+Required Courses for Major .
+Units

+PSYCH 1A General Psychology

+PSYCH 7 Research Methods in Psychology

+STAT 1 Introduction to Statistical Methods

+Biology Requirement

+Choose one from the following:

+BIOL 4 Human Anatomy OR 4

+BIOL 10L General Biology 4

-Required Courses for Major Biology Requirement Choose one from the following: BIOL 4 Human Anatomy OR Critical Thinking Requirement Choose one from the following: ENGL 1B Critical Thinking/Writing About Literature OR 3 ENGL 1C Critical Thinking/Advanced Composition OR 3 PHIL 12 Critical Thinking 3 Psychology Electives Choose one from the following: PSYCH 12 Human Sexuality & Sexual Behavior OR PSYCH 41 Lifespan Development OR transferable units) Total for degree60
+Critical Thinking Requirement

+ENGL 1B Critical Thinking/Writing About Literature OR 3 ENGL 1C Critical Thinking/Advanced Composition OR 3 PHIL 12 Critical Thinking 3

+Psychology Electives

+Choose one from the following:

+PSYCH 12 Human Sexuality & Sexual Behavior OR

+PSYCH 22 Social Psychology OR 3

+PSYCH 31 Gender/Behavior: Fem/Masc Behavior OR 3

+PSYCH 33 Personal and Social Adjustment OR 3

+PSYCH 41 Lifespan Development OR 3

+PSYCH 46 Abnormal Psychology 3

+Total major units required

+CSU General Education or IGETC Pattern

+Transferable Electives (as needed to reach 60 transferable units)

+Total for degree60